 It’s not that there are no “conservatives ” in France.
 So-called “cultural conservatives” abound.
 Large segments of the population become exercised about the right of homosexual couples to adopt and even about host womb fertilization.
 The puerile excesses of the post-1968 strange, make-believe revolution alone would ensure the existence of such conservatism if it did not have deep roots in the country (see below).
 Sex hounds like Strauss-Khan have always existed in France but 1968 gave them permission to act openly and more or less brazenly, thereby exciting the Catholic minority’s ire and disgust.

-The absence of liberal economic though in France is the result of a historical accident, a major one to be sure.
+The absence of liberal economic thought in France is the result of a historical accident, a major one to be sure.
 At the end of World War II, the segments of French political society who had taken an active part in the resistance again the Nazi occupation took over.
 Soon, they constituted nearly the whole of the political class.
 The two main segments were the Communist Party and a shifting alliance of “Gaullist” parties, with the Socialist Party playing the role of permanent opposition until 1981.
 The Communists – nominally Marxist though few of their leaders had read any Marx – were obviously not believers either in the efficacy or in the morality of market mechanisms.
 The fairly large Socialist Party was kept in a permanent state of primitive vulgar Marxism by the necessity in which it found itself to compete with the Communists for its electorate.

 The political right was occupied by Gaullists with serious ties to the progressive wing of the Catholic Church.
 General De Gaulle himself – a venerated figure and a mediocre politician – was thoroughly influenced by the social doctrine of the Church.
 To summarize it – but not abusively, I believe – the social doctrine views the state in the guise of absolute Ancien Regime kings.
 Good kings are both fair and powerful.
 They use the state apparatus unhesitatingly to distribute both justice and charity as needed.